 Key stage two focuses on the consolidation of the spelling rules taught in Key Stage One and moves to its own years spelling rules, whilst also embedding the statutory word lists.
+We use the 'Ready Steady Spell' spelling scheme from years 2-6.
 The focus for these sessions is to review, teach, practise and apply taught spelling patterns in a fun and creative way to apply these in their writing.